connamara/cuke_mem/README.md

 Feature: I can store and recall stuff
   Scenario: Obligatory Hello World
     Given my data is "World"
-    And I keep mydata as "VAR"
+    And I keep my data as "VAR"
     When I swizzle my data
     Then my data should be "Hello %{VAR}"
 ```